hayes/dirtybit/README.md

 instance.on('pow(pow(2, 2), 2)', console.log) // logs 16
 ```
 ### Parentheses
-dirtyBit follows javascripts order of operations, you can use parentheses to
+dirtyBit follows javascript's order of operations, you can use parentheses to
-ensure that operators and lookups are applied in the exprected way.
+ensure that operators and lookups are applied in the expected way.
 `(5 * (10 - 3)) + 7` would evaluate to `42`.
 Parentheses will work correctly
 in combination with any other expression type. for example
 `('abc' + 123).legnth === 6` would be true.

 ### Brackets
-Bracket notation for accessing properies works as expected. `("abc")[2]` would
+Bracket notation for accessing properties works as expected. `("abc")[2]` would
 evaluate to `"c"`.
 Again brackets will work in combination with any of the
 other expressions.